Grammatical uses of the colon

 A college degree is still worth something: a recent survey revealed that college graduates earned roughly 60% more than those with only a high school diploma.

-All three of their children are involved in the arts: Richard is a sculptor, Diane is a pianist, and Julie is a theatre director.
+All three of their children are involved in the arts: Richard is a sculptor, Diane is a pianist, and Julie is a theater director.

 When two or more sentences follow a colon, capitalize the first word following the colon.